Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Introduction

 \section{Introduction}

 The capacity requirements on wireless communication links continue to grow, and we cannot cater to them by indefinitely increasing the spectral bandwidth, which is a limited resource.
 Alternatively, multiple-input multiple-output (MIMO) technology can be used to improve capacity.
-MIMO technology enables spatial multiplexing in rich multi-path propagation scenarios \cite{Telatar1999a}, where the capacity grows proportionally to the minimum of the number of transmit and receive antennas (i.e., the rank of the MIMO channel matrix).
-However, sixth-generation (6G) mobile systems operating at mmWave and sub-terahertz frequencies will feature line-of-sight (LOS) dominant channel conditions \cite{Rappaport2019}.
+MIMO technology enables spatial multiplexing in rich multi-path propagation scenarios \cite{Telatar1999a}, where the capacity and rank of the MIMO channel are proportional.

+The channel capacity can be expressed as ${\rm rank(\mathbf{H})}\log_2(\rm SNR)$ at high signal-to-noise ratio (SNR) \cite{degreesoffreedom}, where $\mathbf{H}$ denotes the $M \times K$ channel matrix with $M$ outputs and $K$ inputs.
+This means that the capacity growth depends linearly on the channel rank, referred to as the degrees of freedom (DOF)\cite{bookEmil}.
+The maximum DOF of $\min(M,K)$ is achieved when the channel matrix has full rank \cite{Yuan_2024}, demonstrating that full-rank channels are desirable in MIMO communications.